dwane8me/hello-world/README.md

 # hello-world
 Learning Github
 This is where I say something about myself.
-Well, I'm here and it's beiginning that can from an end.
+Well, I'm here and it's a beiginning that came from an end.
 Is that not life?